Analytical Model and Experimental Testing of the SoftFoot: an Adaptive Robot Foot for Walking over Obstacles and

 Despite this paper presents the simulation of walking behavior over rigid obstacles, the compliant nature of the SoftFoot, coupled with its adaptability, could provide safe and robust interactions across various types of terrains, e.g. soft or granular terrains.
 These testing scenarios will be included in future works.
 The SoftFoot capability to conform to irregularities in terrain enhances its performance, making it particularly suitable for environments with uncertain or dynamic surfaces.
 In wet environments, where traditional robotic systems might face operational challenges, the passive design of the SoftFoot enables reliable functionality.

 The ability to maintain stability while walking on obstacles and effectively absorb impact, as evidenced by the experimental results, proves the potential of the SoftFoot for applications that conventionally demand advanced control algorithms, even in unpredictable or uneven scenarios.
-As a preliminary validation, the SoftFoot was interfaced with the humanoid robot HRP-4 \cite{catalano2020hrp}, evaluating the capability of balancing, stepping, and walking on different obstacles with promising results, even without optimizing the controller.

 Moreover, the SoftFoot compliant behavior and capability to absorb impact open up possibilities for novel uses, including activities that involve dynamic movements, such as jumping.
 The reduced impact forces and improved stability, as indicated by the oscillation settling time, suggest that the SoftFoot can be employed in scenarios requiring controlled take-offs and landings.